Advanced Placement

 The Difference Between AP Computer Science Principles and AP Computer Science A

 Do you like creating things?
-Learning skills that solve real-world problems?
+Learning skills that have real-world applications?
 If so, you might be trying to decide which AP computer science course is right for you.
 In this post, we’ll explain the similarities and differences between AP Computer Science Principles (AP CSP) and AP Computer Science A (AP CSA).

 What is AP Computer Science Principles?

-AP Computer Science Principles is a course that encompasses a wide range of topics.
-When you take AP CSP, you'll learn how computers and technology are impacting our daily lives, from the apps we use, to how our personal data is collected, to how AI can have positive and negative consequences.
-Students will learn how to harness technology to:
+AP Computer Science Principles is a course that allows students to explore a wide range of computer science topics.
+When you take AP CSP, you'll discover how computers and technology are impacting our daily lives, from the apps we use, to how our personal data is collected, to how AI can have positive and negative consequences.
+In this course, you’ll learn how to harness technology to:

-• Design a program to solve a problem
+• Design a computer program to solve a problem.

 Learn more about the course and how the exam is structured.
-And check out this webinar to hear directly from students who took AP CSP.
+And check out this video to hear directly from students who took AP CSP.

 What is AP Computer Science A?

-AP Computer Science A is a course that enables students to take on more advanced programming problems.
-When you take AP CSA, you'll learn the most in-demand programming language, Java, and build skills used by computer scientists to develop creative solutions to today’s problems.
-Skills emphasized in this course include:
+AP Computer Science A is a course that enables students to explore more advanced programming concepts.
+When you take AP CSA, you'll learn one of the most in-demand programming languages, Java, and build skills used by computer scientists to develop creative solutions to today’s problems.
+In this course, you’ll develop important skills such as:

 Learn more about the course and how the exam is structured.
-And check out this webinar to hear directly from students who took AP CSA.
+And check out this video to hear directly from students who took AP CSA.

 How are these two courses similar?